DevOps-and-Cloud-based-Software/assignment-1/README.md

  **NOTE**

- Take not on which properties are required and which are not.
+ Take note on which properties are required and which are not.
 This will affect the services' validation process.
  To get more information on the 'required' see: https://swagger.io/docs/specification/data-models/data-types/ in the 'Required Properties' Section.